aergoio/aergolite/README.md

 > **ATTENTION:** The callback function is called by the **worker thread**!!
 > Your application must sign the transaction and return as fast as possible!

-If a special command that requires admin privilege is executed on a node but not signed by him then the transaction will be rejected.
+If a special command that requires admin privilege is executed on a node but it is not signed by him then the transaction will be rejected.

 ## Retrieving status